Eidonko/TOM/README.md

 # TOM
 TOM is a class of C functions to manage time-out objects -- objects that postpone a function call by a certain amount of time.
-The typical use of TOM is when you have a system that reacts to 1) the arrival of messages and 2) cyclic events that re-occur every given amout of time.
+The typical use of TOM is when you have a system that reacts to 1) the arrival of messages and 2) cyclic events that re-occur every given amount of time.
 By associating the sending of a message to each cyclic event, TOM allows the management of events to be simplified in that only type-1) events are to be considered.

 Yes, I said a _class_ of C functions.
 Despite C not being an OOP language it is still possible to create class-like libraries in C. Such as TOM or ASSOC (see https://github.com/Eidonko/Art).